chicacode/chicacode/README.md

 ## I'm Geri known as chicacode.
 ## Welcome to my portfolio!

-* I'm a Freelance Full Stack Developer, with passion for programming and user experience
+* I'm a Full Stack Developer, with passion for programming and user experience
 * I can help you build your website
 * 🔭 I’m currently working on site project
 * My background is in Psychology which bring perspective on user experience